eltociear/powerbi-docs.da-dk/powerbi-docs/desktop-data-types.md

 =IF(FALSE()\>"true","Expression is true", "Expression is false"), returneres "Expression is true"

-=IF("12"\>12,"Expression is true", "Expression is false"), returneres "Expression is true".
+=IF("12"\>12,"Expression is true", "Expression is false"), returneres "Expression is true"

 =IF("12"=12,"Expression is true", "Expression is false"), returneres "Expression is false"